 1. Leadership Qualities

 All Product Managers need leadership skills, but Directors of PM are in a position of leadership.
-It’s a subtle distinction, but it’s perhaps the thing that most separates junior and senior managers.
+It’s a subtle distinction, but it’s perhaps the thing that separates the most junior and senior managers.
 Generally, your first PM role(s) will be very hands-on.
-You’d be conducting market research, working on the product strategy, and running around between all kinds of cross functional teams.
+You’d be conducting market research, working on the product strategy, and running around between all kinds of cross-functional teams.

 Directors of PM do more of the high-level work, and work on empowering others to do the nitty-gritty work.
 They’re also more responsible for the career development of the people in their teams.
 Depending on the size of the company, a Director of PM will also be responsible for recommending their teammates for promotions, negotiating compensation, and handling conflict resolution.

 2. Outcomes Over Outputs

 While it’s something that is starting to change, the trend has been that PMs focus on outputs, whereas Directors of PM focus on outcomes.
 (You can find our full breakdown of Outputs vs Outcomes right here!)